Planning

 Lots of Cabinets!

-They went with the Avanti side by side fridge, too!
-We were a click of a button away from buying this fridge, but we went with sacrificing some counter space to get double the fridge/freezer space in the Magic Chef.
+It looks like they went with the Avanti side by side fridge, which is such a popular choice for bus kitchens!
+We were a click of a button away from buying this fridge, but we went with sacrificing some counter space to get double the fridge/freezer space in our Magic Chef refrigerator.

 Related Articles